Jaredslocker21/massage-at-solid-gym/README.md

 - Stack overflow but not very much.

 ## On going issues
--sizing issues when responding with other device widths an that really is the main goal.
+- sizing issues when responding with other device widths an that really is the main goal.
--finding out about git diff, git pull and git diff really helped me see what I was looking at.
+- finding out about git diff, git pull and git diff really helped me see what I was looking at.
--rem for all fonts, make all h2 font sizes the same and all of the p one size to make everything consistent
+- rem for all fonts, make all h2 font sizes the same and all of the p one size to make everything consistent